 It is compulsory for students in Years 7 to 10 to participate in the co-curricular program; however, all students are encouraged to become involved in the activities on offer.
+Students are required to participate in co-curricular activities for two terms of the year.
 We look forward to seeing every student play a full and active part in the co-curricular life of the School.

 St George’s Anglican Grammar School students have the opportunity to participate in a range of outdoor activities on camps, excursions and tours within Perth and the greater Western Australian surrounds.